Jericho Drumm: Fred Hembeck

-Cartoonist Fred Hembeck regularly featured the Brother Voodoo character in his monthly cartoons for Marvel's promotional magazine Marvel Age, beginning with issue #14 (May 1984).
+Cartoonist Fred Hembeck regularly featured the Brother Voodoo character in the promotional magazine Marvel Age, beginning with issue #14 (May 1984).
 He generally showed him as a lame character trying to get his own series.
-Hembeck also introduced "Sister Voodoo" as his long-lost sister and "Voodoo Chile", her child.
-When Brother Voodoo finally got his own solo story in Marvel Super-Heroes (vol. 2) #1 (May 1990) Hembeck drew it in a serious art style very different from his cartooning.
+Hembeck also introduced Sister Voodoo as his long-lost sister and Voodoo Chile, her child.

-In his cartoon in the final issue of Marvel Age #140 (September 1994) Hembeck claimed he had started mocking Brother Voodoo because he had the character confused with an "even lamer" character, DC Comics' Brother Power the Geek.

 Marvel Zombies: Dead Days

-In Ultimate Fantastic Four #23 (November 2005), Brother Voodoo is one of dozens of superhero zombies.
-In the one-shot, flashback comic book Marvel Zombies: Dead Days (July 2007), Brother Voodoo is one of the last few surviving heroes to become infected with the zombie virus.
+An alternate universe variant of Brother Voodoo from Earth-2149 appears in the Marvel Zombies series.

 Supernaturals

-The four-issue, weekly miniseries Supernaturals (October 1998), written by Brian Pulido, featured an alternate-universe Brother Voodoo leading a team composed of Ghost Rider, Werewolf by Night, the Gargoyle, the Black Cat and Satana, to fight a mystically powered version of the villain Jack O'Lantern in a world where only magical heroes and villains existed.
+The miniseries Supernaturals (October 1998), written by Brian Pulido, featured an alternate-universe Brother Voodoo leading a team composed of Ghost Rider, Werewolf by Night, Gargoyle, Black Cat and Satana, to fight a mystically powered Jack O'Lantern.

 What If?
 Featuring X-Men: Age of Apocalypse

 Brother Voodoo was one of the main characters in an alternate Age of Apocalypse, first seen in the February 2007 What If?
 Featuring X-Men: Age of Apocalypse one-shot.
-In this issue, Voodoo replaces Doctor Strange as the Sorcerer Supreme in the story and wears Strange's wardrobe.
+In this issue, Voodoo replaces Doctor Strange as Sorcerer Supreme.
 He battles Dormammu and helps the heroes take down Apocalypse, though Jericho himself is killed by Dormammu when the Eye of Agamotto is taken away from him.